 In our guide to the best mattresses our writer said of this, “Combining the brand’s legendary foams with a base layer of springs, you get instant sumptuousness, from the moulding of the four foam layers around your body, coupled with added bounce and airflow, thanks to the pocket coil springs.”

 The writer was impressed before she’d even got it out of its vacuum pack – “how can those springs be so compressible?
 (Nearly five years of research, is the answer from Casper.)
 But that was nothing compared to our excitement over the immediate comfort.”
 With more than £200 off, and such a rave review, this really is a no-brainer.

 Simba hybrid mattress, UK double: Was £899, now £575.36, Simbasleep.com

 This one came out top in our Emma vs Simba hybrid mattress review thanks to being the perfect match for “front or side sleepers (which, let’s face it, make up the majority of sleepers).”

 Its temperature regulation also got a special mention, with our writer noting that even in summer, “you’ll find this keeps sweat at bay, thanks to pretty much every layer having been designed to promote airflow and cooling – something you won’t find in mattresses made purely of foam.”
-For Halloween, the sleep brand are offering 40 per cent off all mattresses.
+The sleep brand is offering 36 per cent off all mattresses to new customers.

 As a top name in the mattress industry, it’s no surprise that Sealy “nailed it with this supportive, breathable, pocket-sprung mattress which is ideal for those who prefer a softer mattress.”
 Or at least that’s what our reviewer thought in our guide to the best mattresses.